michaelalex94536/GRCProjects/README.md

 #### Each project description below gives more details about what the project requires, as well as a brief explanation of what's going on.
 See the README.md files in each folder for further details.

+#### We note the projects that don't require hardware are rather "naive" in the sense that issues that must be accounted for in real hardware systems: things like clock and timing recovery, phase and frequency misalignment, noise, signal amplitude variations, etc. are completely avoided.
+These topics will be addressed in projects that use SDR hardware.

 ### Projects that don't require external hardware

 #### Signal_generator